A Stable Whitening Optimizer for Efficient Neural Network Training: Discussion and Conclusion

 In this work, we present SPlus, a stable whitening optimizer for neural network training.
 Through a fundamentally experimental approach, we introduce three key changes to improve scalability.
 First, direct multiplication by the square-root inverse is replaced by instant-sign normalization, which dramatically improves stability.
 Second, updates are correctly scaled for learning rate to transfer among network widths.
 Third, iterate averaging is applied to the live parameters, which reduces parameter noise and enables using a larger learning rate.

-Empirically, we show that SPlus can achieve the same validation performance as Adam with $\sim 44\%$ of the gradient steps, and in $\sim 62\%$ of the wall-clock time.
-Over a range of training objectives and checkpoints, SPlus achieves the state-of-the-art performance in comparison to previous optimizers.
+Empirically, we show that SPlus can achieve the same validation performance as Adam with $\sim 44$-$58\%$ of the gradient steps, and in $\sim 62$-$83\%$ of the wall-clock time.
+Over a range of training objectives and checkpoints, SPlus achieves superior performance in comparison to previous optimizers.

 \textbf{Code.} We provide full open-source code to replicate these experiments at \href{https://github.com/kvfrans/splus}{github.com/kvfrans/splus}.